AmelieHeinrich/Oni/README.md

 Oni is a modern graphics engine written in C++ with the DirectX 12 API.
 Its goal is to showcase the latest advancements in real-time rendering.
 Oni makes heavy use of compute shaders to accelerate the rendering pipeline -- everything that isn't a draw call is done through compute.

+## DISCLAIMER

+This is an experimental renderer as I am currently learning graphics programming.
+Please take this into consideration when reading the code for this renderer.

 ## Requirements

 - [xmake](https://xmake.io/#/)